Baan Ar Jor Heritage Hotel in Phuket

 The story of Baan Ar Jor is both sweet and fascinating.
 Khun Todd, who welcomes you into the house, is the grandson of the owner.
 He decided to bring the mansion back to life as a gift to his grandfather.
 He took great care of respecting the original colours, walls and original tiles, and avoided the classic mistake of making it look new as it, unfortunately, happened often in Phuket.
 And renovating an old house to look real and keep its soul is extremely difficult and costly.

 The result of the renovation is impressive, and clearly, they invested a lot of passion and money in recreating the spirit and atmosphere of the past with just a few modern, and artistic touches and wall paintings.
 The house is rich in details and historical artefacts, antiques and original furniture and household items, all related to family history with a strong Chinese influence.
 We truly enjoyed the beauty of the house, but also the artistic touches added to each room, as each had a function and story.
-As you explore, the owner tells you a lot of interesting historical detail as to what life in the house was like in its past glory.
+As you explore, the owner tells you a lot of interesting historical details as to what life in the house was like in its past glory.

 The eight rooms are small, the way it was a century ago, and are decorated with vintage furniture to recreate the original style, creating an excellent photo backdrop.
 Air conditioning is available in each room but is not much needed because houses built in this era allowed air to circulate and keep the temperature comfortable.
 The price of the rooms is high if you wish to spend a couple of nights (about 6,000 for a 16.8 sqm room with a 14.6 sqm sunrise-sided balcony)

-Toh Deng (Toh Deng means Red Table) is a beautifully decorated restaurant that intelligently combining two rooms in one.
+Toh Daeng is a beautifully decorated Thai restaurant that intelligently combines two rooms in one.
 You can admire how they purposely kept part of the separation brick wall.
 The result is a bright and welcoming room that managed to keep an antique and charming atmosphere.
 You can enjoy Phuket cuisine prepared with family recipes, drinks and cakes.